 Cabin Operations Safety Best Practices Guide

-The 1st Edition of the IATA Cabin Operations Safety Best Practices Guide provides information and recent guidelines to help manage the cabin operations safety demands of today and tomorrow.
+The first edition of the IATA Cabin Operations Safety Best Practices Guide helps manage the cabin operations safety demands of today and tomorrow.
 This guidance includes chapters that address various policies and procedures for Cabin Crew in normal, abnormal and emergency situations.
-The guidelines are with the intent to assist the airline industry to implement integrated, proactive, effective and efficient, cabin operations safety policies and procedures.
+They are meant to assist airlines to implement integrated, proactive, effective and efficient, cabin operations safety policies and procedures.

 Cabin Safety Guidelines (pdf)